Central Pennsylvania

 (1779 - 1782), McEwensville

 A stockade built by Patriot forces around the recently abandoned and burned home (1771) of John Montgomery.
+A stone blockhouse was built over the spring.
+Possibly also known as Fort Bunner.
 Attacked by Indians in September 1780.
-Possibly also known as Fort Bunner.
-Montgomery returned to claim the land after the war, and the fort became known as Montgomery's Fort.
+Montgomery returned to reclaim the land after the war, and the stone house became known as Montgomery's Fort.

 Fort Freeland